oasis-tcs/openc2-ap-pf/oc2pf.md

 | 20 | **delete** | Remove an access rule. |

 ### 2.1.2 Targets
 Table 2.1.2-1 lists the Targets defined in Version 1.0 of the [OpenC2 Language Specification](#openc2-lang-v10) that are applicable to PF.
 Table 2.1.2-2 extends the list of common Targets and includes additional Targets unique to PF.
-Targets that are defined in this specification (Table 2.1.2-2) are referenced using the `pf` namespace identifier.
+Targets that are defined in this profile (see Table 2.1.2-2) are referenced with the `pf` namespace identifier.

 **Table 2.1.2-1 Common Targets Applicable to PF**